sn99/Optimizing-linux/README.md

    ```

-3. Now you can start from step 4 in the previous setup and will see:
+3. Now, you can start from step 4 in the previous setup and will see:
    ```markdown
    -  Processor type and features
        - Processor family
            - [x] Native optimizations autodetected by GCC
    ```

-There are other patches such as [scheduling related](https://cchalpha.blogspot.com/) that you can apply too.
+There are other patches such as [scheduling related](https://cchalpha.blogspot.com/) that you can apply to.
 Again try
-finding your own patches that suits your system.
+finding your patches that suits your system.

 ### Removing your own compiled kernel

-Try to keep the last working kernel i.e. have a minimum of 2 kernels (the one you are using and the previous one).
+Try to keep the last working kernel, i.e., have a minimum of 2 kernels (the one you are using and the previous one).
-NOTE: Removing the currently running kernel (which can be determined by `uname -r`) will render your system
+**NOTE:** Removing the currently running kernel (determined by `uname -r`) will render your system
 non-bootable.

 1. These entries need to be removed: